Automattic/wp-calypso/client/my-sites/plugins/categories/responsive-toolbar-group/README.md

 - `rootMargin`[string]: take a look at ([take a look at the IntersectionObserver docs](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/rootMargin)) (optional).
 - `onClick`[( index: number) => void]: A callback function that receives the index of the children being clicked. (optional).
 - `initialActiveIndex`[number]: The initial active index of the component. (optional).
+- `swipeBreakpoint`[string]: The breakpoint used to switch to a mobile friendly version of the toolbar optimized for swiping with no menu collapse. (optional, defaults to "<660px")